 7. Having determined the subject, ask yourself what is the easiest way to explain it to the people in three headings.
 Not 1. the person speaking; 2. the people he addressed; and 3. what he said.
 This is boring and not helpful except in special circumstances.
 Rather, you have a message to deliver – divide it up appropriately into clear and logical headings.
 Under each heading, compose two or three subheadings that logically expand and explain the heading.
 These flow naturally from the heading and they need not, and possibly should not, be announced as subheadings; they are a logical development of the heading and should be seen to be so without needing to announce them as such.

 8. As for the balance and content of the sermon, having worked on your message, you want now to review the whole to check that it is balanced with appropriate content.

-D. the overall tone and impression of the sermon needs to assessed.
+D. the overall tone and the impression created by the sermon is important and needs careful attention.
 Is it clear, warm and inviting, with suitable seriousness and warning?
 This is what will be felt and remembered much longer than the details of the message.

 9. Know how you are going to finish your message.
 Don’t let it tail off into insignificant or banal comment.
 Give it a clean and pointed finish so that people know that it is completed.

 10. Bring to the boil with fervent and meaningful prayer.